databricks/cli/docs/commands.md

  * `--external-id` -
  * `--id` - Databricks service principal ID.

-## `bricks account service-principals` - Manage service principals on the account level.
+## `databricks account service-principals` - Manage service principals on the account level.

 Identities for use with jobs, automated tools, and systems such as scripts, apps, and CI/CD platforms.
 Databricks recommends creating service principals to run production jobs